Nazz: Name and formation

-In Phoenix, Arizona, another band called Nazz was formed at about the same time that the Nazz was formed in Philadelphia.
+In Phoenix, Arizona, another band called Nazz was formed at about the same time that Nazz was formed in Philadelphia.
 This group released only one single before moving to Los Angeles and renaming themselves Alice Cooper.

-Vocalist/keyboardist Robert Antoni performed and recorded under the mononym Stewkey, which he said was a nickname he earned because he "was always stewed".

 Nazz

 The Nazz were approached at a Holiday Inn bar by manager/publicist John Kurland, who was looking for an act to manage and thought they looked like a band.
 After hearing them play in their space above the record shop, Kurland bargained with Warfield and Bartoff to buy the Nazz out.
 Kurland and his assistant Michael Friedman marketed the Nazz in a teen magazine along with bands like the Monkees.
 However, the band preferred the heavier rock sounds of The Who and Cream.
 Since they actually played in both styles there may have been some conflict among fans about their image.

 The band members often complained that Kurland restricted the number of concerts they played; Thom Mooney said in a late 1968 interview that "We haven't played a lot of dates yet, as our management didn't want us overexposed."
 In a 2019 interview, however, Mooney challenged this complaint by the band, saying that they did have a reasonably loaded tour schedule and that the only reason management did not book them at more shows was because they could not play at bars, being underage.

 The group signed with SGC Records, which released Nazz in October 1968.
 There was talk of putting the album out on the Colgems label, but the band objected to this as they did not want to be seen as another Monkees, who recorded for Colgems.